neuropoly/bids-hook/README.md

 Gitea's `%(GITEA_CUSTOM)/public/`; it is **not** compatible with configuring Gitea's `%(STATIC_URL_PREFIX)` so that static files are hosted on a different server or CDN.

+`%(GITEA_TOKEN)` must be from an admin account with the "all" scope for two reasons:

+1. To install the webhook that notifies on pushes
+2. To be able to post status icons on any repo without being a member of all repos

+Perhaps in the future Gitea will offer even more finely-grained scopes, but today is not that day.